peterbjornx/patchtools_pub/README.md

 Only public resources and publically available hardware were used by the author to produce this program.

+# Key material
+The program needs a 32 bit base key to work, the file cpukeys.c lists the various unique keys used by certain CPU models, and by careful analysis of the code you should be able to find these from encrypted patchfiles using a partial bruteforce attack.

 # Usage
 	patchtools [-dec] [-p <patch.dat>] [-i <config.txt>]